-It has long been assumed that B12 is produced by bacteria in the large intestine (aka the colon), but since B12 is produced below the ileum (where B12 is absorbed), it is not available for absorption.
-This theory is reinforced by the fact that many species of totally or primarily vegetarian animals eat their feces.
-Eating feces allows them to obtain B12 on their diets of plant foods.
+It’s long been assumed that B12 is produced by bacteria in the large intestine (aka the colon) of humans, but because such B12 is produced below the ileum where B12 is absorbed, it isn’t usable.
+This theory is reinforced by the fact that many species of totally or primarily vegetarian animals eat their feces, allowing them to obtain B12.

-The best evidence I have found for this theory is reported by Herbert (Herbert, 1988).
-He reports a study in the 1950s in England where vegan volunteers with B12 deficiency (as shown by megaloblastic anemia) were fed B12 extractions made from their own stools and it cured their deficiency.
-He said it proves that the colon bacteria of vegans produce enough B12 to cure a deficiency, but that the B12 produced by the bacteria in the colon is excreted rather than absorbed.
-This appears to be convincing evidence.
+The most convincing evidence I’ve found, for B12 being produced in the large intestine where it isn’t bioavailable, is reported in a paper by Herbert (1988).
+In the paper, Herbert discusses a study from the 1950s in England where vegan volunteers with B12 deficiency (as shown by megaloblastic anemia) were fed B12 extractions made from their own stools which cured their deficiency.
+Herbert says this proves that the colonic bacteria of vegans produce enough B12 to cure deficiency, but the B12 is excreted rather than absorbed.

 However, the study Herbert cites as the source, “Callender ST, Spray GH.
 Latent pernicious anemia.
 Br J Haematol.
 1962;8:230-40,” does not mention this experiment.